 “The Good Neighbor Festival is just the type of event that will help the Middleton community come together again after a year of having to keep apart,” said Opitz.
 “I am confident that we can plan a festival that will abide by any remaining Dane County public health guidelines while still providing a safe opportunity for the social interaction and human contact that we have been missing.”

 GNF will be held at Fireman’s Park, adjacent to Middleton High School.
 Since 1964, people from Middleton and surrounding areas have enjoyed live music, carnival rides, delicious food, activities for kids, the parade, the Art and Craft Fair, the 5K Run/Walk, and more.
 The festival is completely run by and for the benefit of several non-profit organizations serving the Middleton community.

 Changes originally planned for the 2020 event will be implemented this year, including a return to individual food concessions run by festival trustee organizations.
-The festival is also planning to adopt an “open campus“ concept in 2021, allowing alcoholic beverages purchased on the grounds to be consumed in a larger area, instead of being limited to two separate beer tents.
+The festival is also planning to adopt an “open campus“ concept in 2021, allowing alcoholic beverages purchased on the grounds to be consumed in a larger area.

 In addition to providing more space to avoid crowding, this approach also will allow patrons to enjoy the many food and drink offerings and activities of the Festival while choosing either to be close to live music or farther away to allow for more conversation with their families and friends.
 A wristband system will be used to prevent underage consumption of alcohol.

 The Board of Trustees will of course continue to monitor the public health situation and will finalize protocols as the event gets closer.
 While we certainly hope to avoid having to cancel any activities, it may be necessary to limit capacity and require masks and physical distancing.
 Our number one priority will be the safety of our guests and volunteers.